Below is Kantor & Kantor LLP’s summary of this past week’s notable ERISA decisions.

 Court Upholds Reliance Standard’s Denial of LTD Benefits

 In Conway v.
 Reliance Standard Life Ins.
 Co., 13-11164, 2014 WL 3708533 (E.D.
 Mich.
-July 28, 2014), the plaintiff is a 27-year personal injury defense attorney.
+July 28, 2014), the plaintiff is a 27-year personal injury defense attorneys.
 Roughly five years ago, he suddenly lost hearing in his left ear.
 Though the plaintiff returned to work three days later-and has continued to work as an attorney ever since-his hearing loss has required him to reduce the number of hours he works per week.
 Before losing his hearing, the plaintiff typically worked seventy hours per week; now he is only able to work fifty hours per week.
 Considering the plan provisions, and all of the evidence in the administrative record, the Court concluded that the plaintiff did not provide satisfactory proof of Total Disability.
 Though there was medical evidence showing that he experienced significant hearing loss, a loss of balance, and tinnitus, in the court’s view, the record did not show by objectively satisfactory evidence that these conditions rendered the plaintiff unable to perform any of the material duties of his occupation as an attorney.

 No Breach of Fiduciary Duty for Failing to Inform of Retirement Package.
 In Soland v.
 George Washington Univ., — F.Supp.2d —-, 2014 WL 3686329 (D.D.C.
 July 25, 2014), the plaintiff is a former George Washington University (“GW”) professor who alleged that the university breached a fiduciary duty owed to him under ERISA by failing to inform him of a department-wide retirement plan that he claims was in the works while he was negotiating his retirement.
 The plaintiff contended that GW’s omission caused him to agree to a less-beneficial retirement package.
 The court found in favor of GW, finding that the retirement plan was in too nascent a stage to constitute material information when the plaintiff sought to retire and that the plaintiff did not offer evidence establishing that GW made a misstatement or failed to disclose necessary information.